UncleClapton/MHWModManager/README.md

 2. Create a working branch from `master`
 3. Develop your feature/bugfix/whatever
 4. Commit your changes
-5. rebase to upstream `master` if neccessary
+5. Rebase to upstream `master` if neccessary
 6. Create a PR on the main repository

 Don't know what any of this means?
 New to open source?
 Digital Ocean has you covered!